patternfly/edition-node-gulp/CODE-GUIDELINES.md

 #### Layout

-Layout are containers concern about it's children vertical and horizontal alignment and spacing.

 Layout are containers concerned with the vertical and horizontal alignment and spacing of their children.
-The classes are prefixed with `-l` (after the patterfly prefix `pf-`), for example: `.pf-l-grid` or `.pf-layout-list`.
+The classes are prefixed with `-l` (after the patterfly prefix `pf-`), for example: `.pf-l-grid` or `.pf-l-list`.

 #### Components

-Components are modular and independent structures concerned about how a thing looks.
+Components are modular and independent structures concerned with how a thing looks.

 - A component always touches all four sides of its parent container.
 No element will have top or left margins and all last children (right or bottom) will have their margins cleared.
 - The component itself never has widths or floats.